yangbetty2025/Multilevel_Modeling/index.md

 * Observations are not independent <br>
 * Error terms are not independent <br>
 <br>
 Also, some data structures that do not appear to be clustered can actually be.
-Here is an extreme example:
+Here is an extreme example:<br>
  ![data-structure](assets/images/data-structure.png)

  Source: [A Fun Intro to Multilevel Models in R](https://favstats.github.io/intro_multilevel/slides/#14)